What Happens If You Don’t Report An Accident At Work?

 What Accidents, Incidents And Injuries At Work Can You Report?

 The Health and Safety Executive (HSE) is Britain’s workplace health and safety regulator.
-Certain incidents must be reported to them under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
+Certain incidents must be reported to them under The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 According to the HSE, reportable incidents are:

 - Specified injuries, including bone fractures, amputations or serious burn injuries.